 Tada, Cheyenne River Sioux

-In addition, you can purchase a Pendleton Blanket from the Pendleton Company.
-These blankets represent high honor during spiritual events and the proceeds go to AICF.
+Also, you can purchase a Pendleton Blanket from the Pendleton Company.
+These blankets represent high honor during spiritual events, and the proceeds go to AICF.